haacked/haacked.com/_posts/archived/2004-03-14-burning-man.aspx.markdown

 ---
 layout: post
-title: "Burning Man"
+title: Burning Man
 date: 2004-03-14 -0800
 comments: true
 disqus_identifier: 257
-categories: [personal]
+categories:
+- personal
+redirect_from: "/archive/2004/03/13/burning-man.aspx/"
 ---

 ![](/images/burningman.jpg)I can almost smell the smoky embers.
 Burning Man tickets have already gone on sale.
 I tried to buy them in the mad rush when they first came online at a discounted price to no avail.